-In 2016 there is a lot of competition to get the top spot in the credit card best buy tables.
-At the moment (August 2016) Virgin is top of the “longest deal” table with 41 months at 0% for a 4% fee.
-Tesco has a 24 months 0% offer with no fee at all.
+In 2017 there is a lot of competition to get the top spot in the credit card best buy 0% transfer tables.
+At the moment (September 2017) the longest period is 40 months,

 You can see the current “best buys” for balance transfers here – if you know you can clear the balance soon, then look for a zero or very low fee transfer, if you think this is being too optimistic then look for the longest 0% period you can get,

 Those are some great deals – so good that you may be wondering what the catch is?